-Issue 1: Should the Commission grant Coastal Blue's request for waiver of the requirements of Rule 25-6.049(5)(a), Florida Administrative Code?
+Issue 1: Should the Commission grant Fontainebleau's request for waiver of the requirements of Rule 25-6.049(5)(a), Florida Administrative Code?

 Recommendation: Yes.
-Staff recommends that the requested rule waiver be granted, provided that: (1) Seychelles allocates the cost of electricity to the individual condominium unit owners using a reasonable apportionment method, as required by Rule 25-6.049(6)(a), Florida Administrative Code; (2) the waiver is effective only so long as the condominium is operated and licensed as a transient occupancy facility; and (3) all or substantially all of the units are operated on a transient basis.
-At such time the condominium is no longer so operated and licensed, Seychelles must immediately inform Gulf Power Company (Gulf), at which time Gulf will install individual meters on the occupancy units.
-In the event such a conversion to individual metering is required, Seychelles will be solely responsible for the cost of such conversion.
-(BAXTER, K. FLEMING)
+Staff recommends that the requested rule waiver be granted, provided that: (1) Ocean Club allocates the cost of electricity to the individual condominium unit owners using a reasonable apportionment method, as required by Rule 25-6.049(6)(a), Florida Administrative Code; (2) the waiver is effective only so long as the condominium is operated and licensed as a transient occupancy facility; and (3) all or substantially all of the units are operated on a transient basis.
+At such time the condominium is no longer so operated and licensed, Ocean Club must immediately inform Florida Power & Light Company (FPL), at which time FPL will install individual meters on the occupancy units.
+In the event such a conversion to individual metering is required, Ocean Club will be solely responsible for the cost of such conversion.
+(BAXTER, C. KEATING)

-Staff Analysis: The petitioner, Coastal Blue, is the developer of the proposed Seychelles Condominium in Panama City Beach, Florida.
-The condominium will be located in Gulf's service area.
-The condominium has not yet been built, and will consist of 197 residential units.
+Staff Analysis: The petitioner, Fontainebleau, is the developer of the proposed Ocean Club Condominium in Miami Beach, Florida.
+The condominium will be located in FPL's service area.
+The condominium has not yet been built, and will consist of 286 residential units and one hotel unit.
+The units will be served by large central chillers, condensers, and compressors controlled by an automated energy management system.